Manage Threat Detection Rules

 Edit a Rule

-Any rules published by Sysdig are default and are read-only.
-You can append to their lists and macros, but cannot change the core parameters.
-Default rules cannot be deleted.
+Any rules published by Sysdig are default and read-only.
+You can append their lists and macros, but cannot change the core parameters or delete them.

 To display existing rules: